 We love chocolate at the best of times but when it’s made right here on our doorstep you can’t deny it tastes even better.
-Table, Liverpool’s first bean to bar chocolate maker, has launched four signature, handmade bars as well as limited Easter eggs, meaning we’re not too far from getting our chocolate fix.
+Table, Liverpool’s first bean to bar chocolate maker, which opened in April 2022, offers four signature, handmade bars, meaning we’re not too far from getting our chocolate fix.

 The luxury chocolatier, which focuses on sustainability, quality and traceability, is creating a connection between consumers and farmers, showcasing the journey of its ethically sourced cacao and handling each cacao bean with care.
 Its four signature bars are created in Table’s production kitchen in the basement of speciality wine and coffee shop, Ropes and Twines, on Bold Street.